 While she was on the ground he stomped on her face twice with full force, and then kicked dirt into her face.

 Court papers said the woman's dog came to her aid but Matika kicked the dog with such force that he lifted the animal off the ground.

 He then kicked the woman in the side of the ribs, where she felt bones break.

-Matika picked up a one metre piece of hardwood and hit the woman twice in the head and neck.
+Matika picked up a one metre long piece of hardwood skirting board and hit the woman twice in the head and neck.

-Court papers said the rock "bounced" off her head and shattered, as Matika threatened to kill her.
+Court papers said the rock "bounced" off her head and shattered, with Matika saying he was "going to kill her".